UFL-Autonomy-Park/apark_wiki/docs/tutorials/simulation-installation.md

 make px4_sitl gz_x500
 ```

+!!! note
+     If you are on a UF-managed device, gazebo will not like your partition name.
+To override the illegal `@` in your username, add `export GZ_PARTITION=$YOUR_USERNAME` to your `.bashrc` file.

 With QGroundControl running, there should be no health status problems.
 To take off the drone to see if it works, in the PX4 terminal type:
 ```
 commander takeoff